by Matt Slick

 What of the benefit to the unbeliever?

-The ends do not justify the means.
+Second, the ends do not justify the means.
 If God so chooses to save someone in spite of a sinful situation, that is God's business.
-The pastor is to make sure that the worship honors God.
-It is not the place of evangelism.
-It is the place of worship.
-Do not be deceived into compromising praise and worship to God by having unbelievers participate in it.
+But, the pastor is to make sure that worship honors God because proper worship can only occur through the sanctifying blood of Christ - which applies only to believers.

 To the pastor

-If you are a pastor who has unbelievers leading believers in worship, stop that now.
+If you are a pastor who has unbelievers leading believers in worship, then please reconsider.
 You are responsible for shepherding your church in truth, honor, and sanctification before God.
 You are responsible for the worship before the Holy Lord.
 This is not the realm of the unregenerate.
-You must repent of this sin and confess it.
-You must dismiss the unbelievers from worship, invite them to attend the church service, confess your sin to the elders and the church, ask forgiveness, and continue in humility before men and before God.
+I strongly urge you to lovingly dismiss the unbeliever from worship, and invite him to attend the church service, confess his sin to God, ask forgiveness, and continue in humility before men and before God.
+If he refuses, then what was he doing there in the first place?

-It is far better that the worship in the church be less than perfect on the outside than have it be stained by unbelievers with unregenerate hearts.
+It is far better that worship in the church be less than perfect from the human perspective, but it be acceptable by God's standard.
+Look to God and worship him truth in the house of God.